Maria Konopnicka: Life

 She made her debut as a writer in 1870 with the poem, "W zimowy poranek" ("On a Winter's Morn").
 She gained popularity after the 1876 publication of her poem, "W górach" ("In the Mountains"), which was praised by future Nobel laureate Henryk Sienkiewicz.

 In 1862 she married Jarosław Konopnicki.
 They had six children.
-The marriage was not a happy one, as her husband disapproved of her writing career.
+The marriage was not a happy one as her husband disapproved of her writing career.
 In a letter to a friend, she described herself as "having no family" and as being "a bird locked in a cage".
 Eventually in 1878, in an unofficial separation, she left her husband and moved to Warsaw to pursue writing.
 She took her children with her.
 She would often travel in Europe; her first major trip was to Italy in 1883.
 She spent the years 1890–1903 living abroad in Europe.Her life has been described as "turbulent", including extramarital romances, deaths, and mental illnesses in the family.
-She was a friend of a Polish woman poet of the Positivist period, Eliza Orzeszkowa, and of the painter and activist Maria Dulębianka (with whom she lived in a possibly romantic relationship).
-It has been speculated that she was bisexual or a lesbian (particularly in relation to Dulębianka), though this has not been properly researched, and the question is not usually mentioned in biographies of Konopnicka.
-Konopnicka’s wish was to be buried together with Dulębianka.
-Both women were laid to rest together at a cemetery in Lviv, Ukraine.
+She was a friend of a Polish woman poet of the Positivist period, Eliza Orzeszkowa, and of the painter and activist Maria Dulębianka.

 In addition to being an active writer, she was also a social activist, organizing and participating in protests against the repression of ethnic (primarily Polish) and religious minorities in Prussia.
 She was also involved in women's-rights activism.